KatherineMichel/portfolio/doc/favorite-conference-snapshots.md

 After years of following each other on social media, Lorenzo Peña and I had the chance to meet in person!
 I was thrilled that he had the chance to present a talk and attend the speaker/organizer dinner too.
 It was a dream come true for him.

 ![](favorite-conference-snapshots/djangocon-us-2024-me-and-simon.jpg)
 Sitting next to Simon Willison, co-creator of Django, at the speaker/organizer dinner, I couldn’t resist getting a photo!
+I wrote about Simon's PyCon US 2024 talk about Imitation Intelligence in my [PyCon US Recap](https://katherinemichel.github.io/portfolio/pycon-us-2024-recap.html#simon-willison-keynote).

 ![](favorite-conference-snapshots/djangocon-us-2024-me-and-carlton.jpg)
 Me and Carlton Gibson, former Django Fellow, at the first day of sprints